DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 That's what it is to be a _Paladin_."

 No longer was he facing the childhood friend, he knew.
-Before Rinne and Kay, Jeanne quickly tied her long hair behind.
+Before Rinne and Kai, Jeanne quickly tied her long hair behind.

 "We'll do it!
 We'll challenge demons hero and take Urza Federation back!"